sokini/sokini.github.io/week2/week2_ex1.markdown

 ---

 This code was written to measure and update the size of our new dog as they go through their first years.
 A new measurement is made (in centimeters) every 5 months.
-Since we are storing the measurement in a variable that we want to update, we want to use the *'tmp'* variable to make sure each time we do a measurement the latest measurement is transfered to a variable that allows us to see how much the dog has grown in the past 5 months.
+Since we are storing the measurement in a variable that we want to update, we want to use the *'temp'* variable to make sure each time we do a measurement the latest measurement is transfered to a variable that allows us to see how much the dog has grown in the past 5 months.

 But we dropped our code and now it's all scrambled up :( help us find the correct order so that the code correctly outputs the latest and previous measurements.